Glitchii/embedbuilder/README.md

 Parameter               Description
 ---------               -----------
-username=               Used to set the default name of the bot. avatar=                 If a valid URL is given, that will be the avatar or icon of the bot. verified                Displays a verified badge on the bot tag when set to true. reverse                 Reverse the preview and editors position. nouser                  Display embed or message content with no username or avatar.
+username=               Used to set the default name of the bot. avatar=                 Avatar for the bot.
+Either URL encode it or make this the last param. verified                Displays a verified badge on the bot tag when set to true. reverse                 Reverse the preview and editors position. nouser                  Display embed or message content with no username or avatar.